Brazil's largest party closer to backing impeachment after protests

 The former president himself faces charges in the corruption scandal but his presence in the government could lend order to an increasingly chaotic administration.
 It would also shield Lula from legal charges because ministers, under Brazilian law, can only be tried by the Supreme Court.

-Sao Paulo state prosecutors have requested Lula's arrest for allegedly benefiting from graft money generated by bribery and kickback schemes uncovered at state-oil company Petroleo Brasileiro SA (PETR4.SA).
+Sao Paulo state prosecutors have requested Lula's arrest for allegedly benefiting from graft money generated by bribery and kickback schemes uncovered at state-oil company Petroleo Brasileiro SA.

 "Impeaching Rousseff will help them avoid prosecution by reducing political pressure on the investigation," said Gabriel Petrus, an analyst with business consulting firm Barral M Jorge.